watch us on facebook

 Russia is one of the five powers with a veto in UNSC, and it is not possible that the resolution on any actions against Russia’s aggression will be upheld.

 United States along with other Coalition nations established two no-fly zones in Iraq following the 1991 Gulf War.
 Halabja chemical attack, an air-to-ground event, as well as citing parts of Chapter 42 within the U.N.
 Charter served as motivation used by Coalition Forces.
 Such actions were not supported with Security Council resolution.
 The Secretary-General of the United Nations Boutros Boutros-Ghali even called the no-fly zones "illegal".
 During the Bosnian War In 1992, the United Nations Security Council passed Resolution 781, prohibiting unapproved military aircraft from flying into Bosnian airspace to clear the way for delivery of humanitarian aid.
 Under Operation Sky Monitor NATO monitored violations of the no-fly zone.
-In response to 500 documented violations by 1993, including one combat violation the Security Council passed Resolution 816, which prohibited all unauthorized flights and allowed all UN member states to "take all necessary measures...to ensure compliance with [!the!]."
+In response to 500 documented violations by 1993, including one combat violation the Security Council passed Resolution 816, which prohibited all unauthorized flights and allowed all UN member states to "take all necessary measures...to ensure compliance with [the no-fly zone restrictions]."
 In 2011 the UNSC imposed a no-fly zone over Libya by the Resolution 1973 to protect civilian populations from airstrikes and missiles.
 It was a part of the 2011 military intervention in Libya.

 Today, on March 2, in an emergency session of the The United Nations general assembly 141 of the 193 member states has voted for a resolution deploring Russia’s invasion of Ukraine.
 The resolution said the UN “deplores in the strongest terms the aggression by the Russian Federation against Ukraine”.
 It demanded that “the Russian Federation immediately cease its use of force against Ukraine” and “immediately, completely and unconditionally withdraw all of its military forces”.